borglefink/countsource/README.md

 countsource [directory] [--dir] [--file] [--inc] [--excl]
 ```

-The optional parameters is for analysis/debug, showing which directories or files are included or excluded.
+The optional parameters is for analysis/debug, showing which directories or files are
-If both *inc* and *excl* is given, they cancel each other out.
+included or excluded.
+By default shows all files and directories.

 Use *countsource --?* to show usage.